tripal/tripal/docs/user_guide/bulk_loader.rst

   "species",	"character varying(255)",	"UNIQUE#1 NOT NULL  A type of organism is always uniquely identified by genus and species.
 When mapping from the NCBI taxonomy names.dmp file, this column must be used where it is present, as the common_name column is not always unique (e.g. environmental samples).
 If a particular strain or subspecies is to be represented, this is appended onto the species name.
 Follows standard NCBI taxonomy pattern."
  	"common_name",	"character varying(255)"
  	"comment",	"text"

 We can therefore store the second and third columns of the tab-delimited input file in the **genus** and **species** columns of the organism table.

 In order to store a database external reference (such as for the NCBI Taxonomy ID) we need to use the following tables: **db**, **dbxref**, and **organism_dbxref**.
 The **db** table will house the entry for the NCBI Taxonomy; the **dbxref** table will house the entry for the taxonomy ID; and the **organism_dbxref** table will link the taxonomy ID stored in the **dbxref** table with the organism housed in the **organism** table.
 For reference, the fields of these tables are as follows:

-db Structure
-F-Key	Name	Type	Description
- 	db_id	serial	PRIMARY KEY
- 	name	character varying(255)	UNIQUE NOT NULL description	character varying(255) urlprefix	character varying(255) url	character varying(255)

-dbxref Structure
-F-Key	Name	Type	Description
- 	dbxref_id	serial	PRIMARY KEY
-db

-db_id	integer	UNIQUE#1 NOT NULL
- 	accession	character varying(255)	UNIQUE#1 NOT NULL
+.. csv-table:: chado.db structure
+  :header: "Name",	"Type",	"Description"

+ 	"db_id",	"serial",	"PRIMARY KEY"
+ 	"name",	character varying(255),	"UNIQUE NOT NULL" "description",	"character varying(255)", "" "urlprefix",	"character varying(255)"
+ 	"url",	"character varying(255)"

+.. csv-table:: chado.dbxref structure
+  :header: "Name",	"Type",	"Description"

+ 	"dbxref_id",	"serial",	"PRIMARY KEY"
+  "db_id",	"integer",	"Foreign Key db.
+UNIQUE#1 NOT NULL" "accession",	"character varying(255)",	"UNIQUE#1 NOT NULL.
 The local part of the identifier.
-Guaranteed by the db authority to be unique for that db.
+Guaranteed by the db authority to be unique for that db."

- 	version	character varying(255)	UNIQUE#1 NOT NULL DEFAULT ''::character varying description	text
+ 	"version",	"character varying(255)",	"UNIQUE#1 NOT NULL DEFAULT ''"

-organism_dbxref Structure
-FK	Name	Type	Description
- 	organism_dbxref_id	serial	PRIMARY KEY organism

-organism_id	integer	UNIQUE#1 NOT NULL
-dbxref

-dbxref_id	integer	UNIQUE#1 NOT NULL
+ 	"description",	"text"

+.. csv-table:: chado.organism_dbxref structure
+  :header: "Name",	"Type",	"Description"

+  "organism_dbxref_id", "serial", "PRIMARY KEY" "organism_id",	"integer",	"Foreign key organism.
+UNIQUE#1 NOT NULL" "dbxref_id",	"integer",	"Foreign key dbxref.
+UNIQUE#1 NOT NULL"

 For our bulk loader template, we will therefore need to insert values into the **organism**, **db**, **dbxref** and **organism_dbxref** tables.
 In our input file we have the genus and species and taxonomy ID so we can import these with a bulk loader template.
 However, we do not have information that will go into the db table (e.g. "NCBI Taxonomy").
 This is not a problem as the bulk loader can use existing data to help with import.
 We simply need to use the "NCBI Taxonomy" database that is currently in the Chado instance of Tripal v3.